Palomino19/project-structure-1/README.md

 An important part of this structure is the `index.js` and the `Timeline.jsx` being separate files.
 Technically speaking, these are actually _two_ components, but the separation is important: The `Timeline.jsx` should **not** have any\* connection to the global state store.
-It's state should be completely isolated a separate.
+It's state should be completely isolated.

 This makes testing the component in isolation **extremely** easy.
 The `index.js` should then wrap that component with a connection to the global state store,